OzzyMalv/interview_questions_for_company/README.md

 ## Top

-* If you would hire me today in what kind of work I will be more effective at?
-What do u think?
 * Who is the best candidate for the job?
 What's your picture of perfect fit for this role?
 * How old is the project?
 What do you doing\planning to do?
 * What's your business idea ? (if product company)

+## Top at the end

+* If you would hire me today in what kind of work I will be more effective at?
+What do u think?

 ## About the Job